USS Grayling (SS-209): Loss

-Grayling began her eighth and last war patrol in July, 1943, from Fremantle.
+Grayling began her eighth and final war patrol in July, 1943, from Fremantle.
 She made two visits to the coast of the Philippines, delivering supplies and equipment to guerrillas at Pucio Point, Pandan Bay, Panay, 31 July and 23 August 1943.
 Cruising in the Philippines area, Grayling recorded her last kill, the passenger-cargo Meizan Maru on 27 August in the Tablas Strait, but was not heard from again after 9 September.
 She was scheduled to make a radio report on 12 September, which she did not, and all attempts to contact her failed.
 Grayling was officially reported "lost with all hands" 30 September 1943.

 On 27 August 1943, Japanese ships witnessed a torpedo attack, and the next day a surfaced submarine was seen, both in the Tablas Strait area, and then on 9 September a surfaced American submarine was seen inside Lingayen Gulf.
 All of these sightings correspond with Graylings orders to patrol the approaches to Manila.
 On 9 September 1943, Japanese passenger-cargo vessel Hokuan Maru reported a submarine in shallow water west of Luzon.
 The ship made a run over the area and "noted an impact with a submerged object".
 No additional data are available.

 Assuming she survived this incident, no other recorded Japanese attacks could have sunk Grayling.
 Her loss may have been operational or by an unrecorded attack.
 The only certainty, therefore, is that Grayling was lost between 9 September and 12 September 1943 either in Lingayen Gulf or along the approaches to Manila.
 ComTaskFor71 requested a transmission from Grayling on 12 September, but did not receive one.

 Grayling was credited with five major kills, totaling 20,575 tons.
 All but the first of Graylings eight war patrols were declared "successful".